 - Adjust the display brightness slider according to your needs from here.
 Even under harsh sunlight, 65 to 70% brightness should be more than enough.

-If you are in a game, you might not want to revisit your home screen again to change display brightness.
+If you are in a game, you might not want to revisit your home screen again to change the display brightness.
 Don’t worry; we got you covered.
 You can just long-press the Home button to toggle off Auto-Brightness and adjust the screen brightness slider.
-The Quick Settings pop up on the right side of the display is very helpful in this regard.
+The Quick Settings pop-up on the right side of the display is very helpful in this regard.

 2. Airplane Mode

 As you all know, the Nintendo Switch does not have LTE.
 So the only way Switch connects to the internet is through Wi-Fi.
 The wireless chip inside Nintendo Switch isn’t really very good.
 And the Switch’s OS itself also doesn’t help, as the operating system always keeps looking for Wi-Fi devices to connecting.
 This is partly because the Switch infamously has a bad Wi-Fi range.
 But in the process, a lot of battery capacity gets used.
 And there is no option to turn it off either other than turning on Airplane Mode.
 So if you are not playing an online multiplayer title, you should toggle on Airplane Mode when playing handheld.
 Let’s get to know how to do that: